rosalbamonterrosas/hello-world/README.md

 	* If the Traxiem modifyRecord REST API call is successfully made, decode the data to the struct `Record`.

-		* If the `Commit` operation was used to invoke the Traxiem modifyRecord REST API call, see [getRecord API](https://github01.hclpnp.com/traxiem/traxiem/tree/master/samples/traxiem-ios#getrecord-api) to view the updated fields in the record.
+		* If the `Commit` operation was used to invoke the Traxiem modifyRecord REST API call, see [getRecord API](https://github01.hclpnp.com/traxiem/traxiem/tree/master/samples/traxiem-ios#getrecord-api) to display the updated fields in the record.

 	* If the Traxiem modifyRecord REST API call fails, print the error status to the console.

+##### deleteRecord API

+1. Call the function `deleteRecord(_ recordId: String)` using the record Id of the record.

+2. Make the function `deleteRecord(_ recordId: String)` call the `deleteRecord(with recordId: String, completion: @escaping(Result<Data?, ApiError>) -> Void)` function in the class `TRXNetworkManager`.
+This will get the token, repo, the HTTP Method (DELETE), and the URL request required to execute the API call.

+3. Invoke the Traxiem deleteRecord REST API call.

+	* If the Traxiem deleteRecord REST API call is successfully made, reload the data in the [Record List Scene](https://github01.hclpnp.com/traxiem/traxiem/tree/master/samples/traxiem-ios#record-list-scene).

+	* If the Traxiem deleteRecord REST API call fails, print the error status to the console.

+### State Selection Scene

+#### Overview

+The State Selection Scene displays a list of possible states that the record can change to.
+The list of states is obtained from the result of invoking a Traxiem record REST API.
+The user can choose any state from the list.

+#### API Details

 ##### getRecordType API